• Home

 Great Northwestern Circuit (47 to 49 miles - Minneapolis, Fridley, Coon Rapids, Brooklyn Park, Maple Grove, Plymouth and Golden Valley)

+All good things must come to an end: The trail resurfaces next to roads, following Cheshire Parkway, Shmidt Lake Road and Northwest Boulevard.
+It eventually curves away from Northwest Boulevard to pass through French Regional Park, where the amount of steep ups and downs is outrageous.
+It finally descends for good to Medicine Lake and follows the shoreline for a few scenic miles.
 In East Medicine Lake Park at the south end of the lake, turn left on the Luce Line Trail.
 Watch for the Minneapolis skyline up ahead.
-For most of the way through Golden Valley it's a little boring, but stick with it for thick woods and some of the ride's most fun hills as the trail enters Wirth Park.
-You'll find this a worthy finale to an epic ride.
-Before long, you'll pop out at Wirth Parkway.
-The parking lot is just a hop and a skip north.
+For most of the way through Golden Valley the trail is a little boring, but stick with it for thick woods and some of the ride's most fun hills as the trail enters Wirth Park -- a worthy finale to an epic ride.
+Before long, you'll pop out at Wirth Parkway, and the parking lot is just a short hop north.